NBKRedSpy/QM_SortToTabs/SteamReadMe.txt

 [h1]Previous Users[/h1]

-Users that have used the mod before Quasimorph 0.8.5 will be prompted to reset the item rules.
+Users that have used the mod before Quasimorph 0.8.5 Will have their rules reset due to config changes.
-It is recommended to do the reset.
-Regardless of the choice, the previous config file will be backed up to [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup[/i].
+The previous config file will be backed up to [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json.upgrade-backup[/i].

-The mod can be reset to the new defaults at any time by deleting the config file located at [i]%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph_ModConfigs\QM_SortToTabs\QM_SortToTabs.json[/i]

 [h2]Default Rules[/h2]